 What I found more interesting was how they use a looper to layer a voice over top of itself so one person can sing multiple parts.
 On the album, Step in Time is done this way and Sojourner Brown demonstrated how she how recorded it with the looper.

-But the highlight of the show was the groups reenacting the 3 Little Pigs cartoon from the Silly Symphonies.
-They played the 3 Little Pigs on the screen while DCappella did the voices and music.
-Let me tell you it was amazing!
+But the highlight of the show was the groups reenacting the Three Little Pigs cartoon from the Silly Symphonies.
+They played the Three Little Pigs on the screen while

 We rarely get to see anything from the Silly Symphonies, let alone a fresh new spin on it.
 This alone was worth the price of admission and I wish I could have taped it for you.

 They show is almost 2 1/2 hours so it was almost 10pm at intermission, but the other possible reason I came up with was the show was not what they expected.

 There are no character appearances, crazy stage sets, or story lines complete with intricate costumes.
 With